ballerburg9005/godot-metadata-inspector/README.md

 - right click key -> move entry up/down
 - doesn't trigger a "really quit changes will be lost"
 - (undo / redo)
-- val2str for color is ugly 1,1,1,1 should be #FFFFFFF
+- val2str for color is ugly 1,1,1,1 should be #FFFFFFF and tuples have brackets sometimes ()
 - restore cursor position to new entry field after pressing enter
 - maxentry limit = 60?